Aeroflot Flight 1912: Synopsis

 At 08:33:58 received permission to land; the crew confirmed they received the information.
 At 08:34:18 the crew reported they were near the non-directional beacon.
 The controller again warned the flight of the slight deviation to the left.
-The recommended instrument approach speed for the Tu-104 is 300 km/h, but it is very likely that the aircraft's instruments overstated the speed, causing the misinformed crew tried to reduce speed.
+The recommended instrument approach speed for the Tu-104 is 300 km/h, but it is very likely that the aircraft's instruments overstated the speed, causing the misinformed crew to try to reduce speed.
 In reality, the aircraft's speed was around 270–275 km/h, causing a left bank and a lateral deviation of 30 m.
 At 08:34:47 the aircraft passed the non-directional beacon at an altitude of 85 m.

 Due to flying 25–30 km/h less than the recommended speed, the aircraft reached a critical angle of attack.
 At 08:35:00 with a vertical speed of approximately 8–10 m/s, the Tu-104 hit the right landing gear on the runway 154 m from the base of the runway; milliseconds later the left landing gear, then the front gear, stuck the runway.
 Shortly thereafter the left wing of the plane broke, fuel leaking from the broken left tanks ignited.
 The plane skidded on the runway, causing the fuselage to break into pieces.
 The wreckage of the plane was strewn over an area of 500 m.
 97 people perished in the crash; the captain, the co-pilot, the flight engineer, a flight attendant, as well as 73 adult passengers and 20 children.
 36 of the deaths were from carbon monoxide poisoning.